 2.2.
-Program Objectives
+Project Objectives

-CPRIT seeks to fund evidence-based prevention and survivorship services that will:
+CPRIT seeks to fund evidence-based prevention and survivorship services that will do the following:

-- Address multiple components of the cancer prevention and control continuum (e.g., provision of screening and navigation services in conjunction with outreach and education of the target population as well as healthcare provider education); - Offer effective and efficient systems of delivery of prevention services based on the existing body of knowledge about, and evidence for, cancer prevention in ways that far exceed current performance in a given service area; - Offer systems and/or policy changes that are sustainable over time; - Provide tailored, culturally appropriate outreach and accurate information on early detection, prevention, and survivorship to the public and/or healthcare professionals that result in a health impact that can be measured; and/or - Deliver evidence-based survivorship services aimed at reducing the morbidity associated with cancer diagnosis and treatment.
+Address multiple components of the cancer prevention and control continuum (e.g., provision of screening and navigation services in conjunction with outreach and education of the priority population as well as health care provider education);

+- Offer effective and efficient systems of delivery of prevention services based on the existing body of knowledge about, and evidence for, cancer prevention in ways that far exceed current performance in a given service area; - Offer systems and/or policy changes that are sustainable over time; - Provide tailored, culturally appropriate outreach and accurate information on early detection, prevention, and survivorship to the public and/or health care professionals that result in a health impact that can be measured; and/or - Deliver evidence-based survivorship services aimed at reducing the morbidity associated with cancer diagnosis and treatment.